RDMJeanne/FolderStructure/README.md

 | ManuscriptX.zip  		| Folder structure for a new manuscript.
 Incl. figures, drafts, final subfolders  |  PhD/04/ |
 | HowToWriteNatureAbstracts.pdf	| Illustrates components and advice on writing a paper abstract.  | PhD/04/ |
 | HowToWriteFigureCaptions.pdf	| Some best practice tips and examples on scientific figure caption writing.  | PhD/04/ |
+These files are also provided separate from the large structure in the Templates folder of this git repository.

 Imagine to flip open the folder tree, this is the structure you will find within: